MatteoCus/MatteoCus/README.md

 - About me:
   - 🏢 I'm currently working as a full-stack developer in a multimedia content management application
     -  Angular, JS/TS Express.js, PostgreSQL
   - 🏫 Computer Science M.Sc.
-Degree Student in Major in Programming Languages, Systems and Algorithms, University of Padua
+Degree Student at University of Padua, Major in "Programming Languages, Systems and Algorithms"

 - ⚡ Fun facts:
   - 🐧 Linux user